marcoderama/kubebuilder/docs/book/src/multiversion-tutorial/conversion-concepts.md

-Instead, controller-runtime models conversion in terms of a "hub and spoke" model -- we mark one version as the "hub", and all other versions just define conversion to and from the hub:
+Instead, controller-runtime models conversion in terms of a "hub and spoke" model -- we mark one version as the "hub", and all other versions just define conversions to and from the hub:

 <!-- include these inline so we can style an match variables -->
 <div class="diagrams">